With a large buzzy village and some fantastic cruisy glacier skiing, Les Deux Alpes is a great option for intermediates.

-Les Deux Alpes often simply written as Les 2 Alpes has a ski area that rises up to an impressive 3,600m, as well as a glacier that allows virtually year-round skiing.
-The runs back down to resort level are quite steep and sometimes icy, which means nervous or inexperienced skiers might prefer to take the lift back home at the end of the day.
+Les Deux Alpes – often simply written as Les 2 Alpes – has a ski area that rises up to an impressive 3,600m, as well as a glacier that allows virtually year-round skiing.
+The runs back down to resort level are quite steep which means inexperienced skiers might prefer to take the lift back home at the end of the day.

 Although there is a small ski area to the west of the village, the majority of the skiing and boarding takes place between the resort itself and La Toura to the east.
-The principal access is via the Jandri Express jumbo gondola, sometimes subject to queues at peak times, as are the alternative routes on what is admittedly a fairly modern lift system.
+The principal access is via the Jandri Express jumbo gondola.
 The routine journey time to glacier level (2,600m) is about 45 minutes.

 Around here the pistes can get busy with skiers and boarders of varying abilities.
 Higher up, however, there are some marvellous snowsure green and blue runs, many of them served by an underground funicular as well as surface lifts.

 Off-piste fanatics will find plenty of challenges if they take a qualified guide.
 After all, a mere 20-minute hike separates this resort’s terrain from that of the notoriously difficult slopes of nearby La Grave.